 The K2K (KEK-to-Kamioka) long-baseline neutrino oscillation experiment [19] is the first accelerator-based experiment with a neutrino path length extending hundreds of kilometers.
-A horn-focused wide-band muon neutrino beam having an average $L/E{\nu} \sim 200 \ (L = 250 \text{ km}, \langle E{\nu} \rangle \sim 1.3 \text{ GeV})$, was produced by 12-GeV protons from the KEK-PS and directed to the Super-Kamiokande detector.
+A horn-focused wide-band muon neutrino beam having an average $L/E{\nu} \sim 200 \ (L = 250 \text{ km}, \langle E{\nu} \rangle \sim 1.3 \text{ GeV})$ , was produced by 12-GeV protons from the KEK-PS and directed to the Super-Kamiokande detector.
 A near detector was located 300 m downstream of the production target.
 K2K experiment started data-taking in 1999 and was completed in 2004.

 MINOS [20,21] is the second long-baseline neutrino oscillation experiment with near and far detectors.
 Neutrinos are produced by the NuMI (Neutrinos at the Main Injector) facility using 120 GeV protons from the Fermilab Main Injector.
 The far detector is a 5.4 kton (total mass) iron-scintillator tracking calorimeter with toroidal magnetic field, located underground in the Soudan mine.
 The baseline distance is 735 km.
 The near detector, located 1.04 km downstream of the production target, is also an iron-scintillator tracking calorimeter with toroidal magnetic field, with a total mass of 0.98 kton.
 The NuMI neutrino beam is a horn-focused wide-band beam.
 Its energy spectrum can be varied by moving the target position relative to the first horn and changing the horn current.
 MINOS started the neutrino-beam run in 2005 and was completed in 2012.
 Almost all the MINOS data were taken with the low-energy beam spectrum which peaked at 3 GeV.
 Part of the MINOS data were taken with the $\bar{\nu}{\mu}$ -enhanced beam by inverting the current in magnetic horns.
-In September, 2013, the MINOS + experiment [216] started with the same near and far detectors as the MINOS experiment, but with the medium-energy beam spectrum which peaks at 7 GeV.
+In September, 2013, the MINOS+ experiment [256] started with the same near and far detectors as the MINOS experiment, but with the medium-energy beam spectrum which peaks at ~ 6 GeV on axis (zero degree).
 At zero degree, the NuMI medium-energy beam has much higher intensity than the NuMI low-energy beam.
+The MINOS+ experiment had run for 3 years and ended in 2016.

 The T2K experiment [22,23] is the first off-axis long-baseline neutrino oscillation experiment.
 The baseline distance is 295 km between the J-PARC in Tokai, Japan and Super-Kamiokande.
-A narrow-band ν{μ} beam with a peak energy of 0.6 GeV, produced by 30 GeV protons from the J-PARC Main Ring, is directed 2.5° off-axis to SK.
-With this configuration, the ν{μ} beam is tuned to the first oscillation minimum of the ν{μ} survival probability.
+A narrow-band $\nu{\mu}$ beam with a peak energy of 0.6 GeV, produced by 30 GeV protons from the J-PARC Main Ring, is directed 2.5° off-axis to SK.
+With this configuration, the $\nu{\mu}$ beam is tuned to the first oscillation minimum of the $\nu{\mu}$ survival probability.
 T2K started the first physics run in 2010.

-The NO ν A experiment [55,56] is an off-axis long-baseline neutrino oscillation experiment using the the NuMI medium-energy beam.
-Its detectors are positioned 14 mrad off-axis.
-With this configuration, the neutrino beam has a narrow spectrum which peaks at 2 GeV.
-The 14 kton far detector is located on the surface at Ash River, Minnesota, 810 km from the production target.
-The 0.3 kton near detector is located underground at Fermilab, approximately 1km from the target.
+The NO $\nu$ A experiment [40,41] is an off-axis long-baseline neutrino oscillation experiment using the the NuMI medium-energy beam.
+Its detectors are positioned 14.6 mrad off-axis.
+With this configuration, the neutrino beam has a narrow spectrum which peaks at around 2 GeV.
+The 14 kton total active mass far detector is located on the surface at Ash River, Minnesota, 810 km from the production target.
+The 193 ton total active mass near detector is located 100 m underground at Fermilab, approximately 1km from the target.
 Both detectors are fine-grained tracking calorimeters consisting of arrays of PVC cells filled with liquid scintillator.
-NO ν A started full operation in October, 2014.
+NO $\nu$ A started physics run in 2014.